Kitchen Essentials

 • Bread Knife If you like to bake bread, or buy unsliced bread or bagels a heavy, serrated knife like this is gonna come in handy.

-• Also, get a Colander if you like making pasta.
+• Finally, get a Colander if you like making pasta.
 Of course, you can always strain it by just cracking the lid a smidge and pouring the water out but that’s a good way to burn the hell out of yourself and accidentally dump your pasta all down the drain.

 Lovin your cooking show so far!
 Can't wait for the fish tacos!
 I really have no idea what to expect!